-The year 2020 represents a strategic opportunity for FORCE and its partners to learn from previous experiences, incorporate regulatory advice, and to re-evaluate approaches to research and monitoring in the high flows of the Minas Passage.
+The year 2020 represented a strategic opportunity for FORCE and its partners to learn from previous experiences, incorporate regulatory advice, and to re-evaluate approaches to research and monitoring in the high flows of the Minas Passage.

-In response to the COVID19 pandemic, the Nova Scotia provincial government has directed non-essential workers to remain home and practice social distancing.
-For FORCE, this means staff work from home; regular office, engagement, and marine activities have shifted to a focus on tackling a high volume of site data that requires processing, integration and analysis.
+In response to the COVID19 pandemic, the Nova Scotia provincial government had directed non-essential workers to remain home and practice social distancing for much of the year.
+For FORCE, that meant staff working from home, and regular office, engagement, and marine activities shifted to a focus on tackling a high volume of site data that required processing, integration and analyses.
 With three ocean techs now employed full-time in-house, FORCE has a unique capacity to process biological data with both Echoview (hydroacoustics) and Seatec (multibeam imaging sonar) software.
-In the longer term, the COVID19 outbreak will impact our ability to gather data at our site and conduct marine operations - all of which require multiple people working in close proximity.
+While the COVID19 outbreak initially impacted our ability to gather data at our site and conduct marine operations - all of which require multiple people working in close proximity - our operations and monitoring data collection activities have resumed, and are following health guidelines to maintain social distancing and the wearing of face masks.

-Once operations can resume safely, FORCE and its partners will continue to conduct monitoring, engage in meaningful assessments of monitoring technology capabilities, and to provide data analyses and interpretation that advance our ability to effectively monitor the effects of tidal turbines in high flow environments, and specifically at the FORCE test site.
+As such, FORCE and its partners have resumed conducting monitoring, engaging in meaningful assessments of monitoring technology capabilities, and providing data analyses and interpretation that advance our ability to effectively monitor the effects of tidal turbines in high flow environments, and specifically at the FORCE test site.
 Reports from FORCE's partners and updates routinely underwent review by FORCE's EMAC and regulators, along with continued results from FORCE's ongoing monitoring efforts.